tdsacilowski/vault-agent-guide/README.md

     2018-11-01T04:04:50.443Z [INFO]  sinks finished, exiting
     ```

+    > ***NOTE:*** In this example, because our `auto-auth-conf.hcl` configuration file contained the line "`exit_after_auth = true`", Vault Agent simply authenticated and retrieved a token once, wrote it to the defined sink, and exited.
+Vault Agent can also run in daemon mode where it will continuously renew the retrieved token, and attempt to re-authenticate if that token becomes invalid.

 3. [From the Vault **Client**] Let's try an API call using the token that Vault Agent pulled for us to test:

     ```